ObolNetwork/charon-distributed-validator-cluster/README.md

    # Copy the sample environment variables
    cp .env.sample .env
    ```
    `.env.sample` is a sample environment file that allows overriding default configuration defined in `docker-compose.yml`.
-Rename this file to `.env` and then uncomment and set any variable.
+Uncomment and set any variable to override its value.

 1. Create the artifacts needed to run a testnet distributed validator cluster